-Finalists will then have one week to complete a longer application that will be checked for grant eligibility and completion.
+Business owners that have registered to express their interest in applying for the $5,000 grant will be randomly selected as finalists.
+Finalists will then complete a longer application that will be checked for grant eligibility and completion.
 Special consideration will be given to women-owned businesses, which will make up at least 25% of the awarded grants.

 The Coalition to Back Black Businesses is dedicated to supporting the long-term success of Black-owned small businesses and the communities they serve.
 That’s why a select group of grantees will be eligible for $25,000 enhancement grants to help take their business to the next level.

-- The quality of responses provided in the finalist grant application
+- The quality of responses provided in the enhancement grant application

 - Supporting recommendations from mentors